 So here is Andrew's advice for you:

 - People agonise over making the survey short for maximum response, but do not fear a long survey.
-As long as the questions seem natural and logical to the reader, they will complete it, once the first few questions have been answered.
+As long as the first few questions seem natural and logical to the reader, they will complete it.

-- If you have some questions which are more important than others, make sure the survey has clear sections - the first with the main questions, then the next introduced with the words "You do not have to answer these, but if you do so, it'll mean x, y and z benefit...and will only take a few minutes more..."
+- If you have some questions which are more important than others, make sure the survey has clear sections - the first with the main questions, then the next with an introduction such as "You do not have to answer these, but if you do so, it'll mean x, y and z benefit...and will only take a few minutes more..."

 - People love being asked for their opinion ("your opinion matters to us"), so use flattery to increase participation.